cltl/wsd-dynamic-sense-vector/diary-minh2.md

 ## Fri 16 Feb

-Meet Jacopo again.
+Meet Jacopo and Marten again.
 Need to retrain models to rerun the analysis with Marten's debugged code.
+My models on Cartesius were wiped out long ago so I need to retrain some of them.

+## Sun 18 Feb

+Started preprocessing again.
+The README wasn't entirely accurate so it took me a while to figure it out again.

+## Mon 19 Feb

+Preprocessing finished.

+Downloaded the models I put on Kyoto:

+    model-h100p10
+    model-h2048p512
+    model-h256p64
+    model-h512p128

+Now I need to re-run the evaluation script...

+TODO:

+1. Undo the latest commits to remove <eos> treatments.
+We're not going to include it in the paper any more so it just adds confusion.
+2. Move <eos> stuff to a separate branch and leave some notes in README file.
+3. Rerun Marten's scripts